Ruthin Gaol

 Ruthin Gaol (Carchar Rhuthun) is a Pentonville style prison in Ruthin, Denbighshire.
-Ruthin Gaol ceased to be a prison in 1916 when the prisoners and guards were transferred to Shrewsbury.
-The County Council bought the buildings in 1926 and used part of them for offices, the county archives, and the town library.
-During the Second World War the prison buildings were used as a munitions factory, before being handed back to the County Council, when it was the headquarters of the Denbighshire Library Service.
-In 2004 the Gaol was extensively renovated and reopened as a museum.
+Ruthin Gaol ceased to be a prison in 1916 when the prisoners and guards were transferred to Shrewsbury Prison.
+The county council bought the buildings in 1926 and used part of them for offices, the county archives, and the town library.
+During the Second World War the prison buildings were used as a munitions factory, before being handed back to the county council, when it was the headquarters of the Denbighshire Library Service.
+In 2004 the gaol was extensively renovated and reopened as a museum.